Date of Degree

 Copyright 2012 Sara Anne Gooch

 Gooch, Sara Anne.
-"Mediating the mill: steel production in film." dissertation, University of Iowa, 2012.
+"Mediating the mill: steel production in film."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.